 and remind you to take breaks.
 According to the government guidelines

-the computer for more than 2 hours straight. (included in the ergonomics
+of the computer for more than 2 hours straight. (included in

-window is a check box "Two hour reminder") this will remind
+the ergonomics window is a check box "Two hour reminder")

-you that you have been sitting in front of the computer for two
+this will remind you that you have been sitting in front of the

-hours and to get up and move around.
-(Take a break).
-This purpose
+computer for two hours and to get up and move around.
+(Take a

 Also to combat fatigue in your arms and wrists I have implemented

-will alert you to rest your arms and shake them out, need to get
+This will alert you to rest your arms and shake them out, need

-blood to those parts of your hands that are being used a lot.
-(Repetitive
+to get blood to those parts of your hands that are being used a lot.

-wrist injury and Carpal tunnel syndrome are major factors in the
+(Repetitive wrist injury and Carpal tunnel syndrome are major factors

-work place with people that sit in front of the computer for a long
+in the work place with people that sit in front of the computer

-than 6 hours a day then you can stress out too much.
-So to combat
+more than 6 hours a day then you can stress out too much.
+So to

 now this will track how much time you have been sitting in front